learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 will need to be able to realistically map the relationships between different entities.

-We already know about the "belongs to" relationship.
+We already know about the "belongs-to" relationship.
 Let's say we have a `Song` class that produces individual song objects.
 Each song belongs to the artist that wrote it.
 We can build that relationship by creating an `attr_accessor` in the `Song` class for `artist`: